GraphQL for Sui RPC

 -

-GraphQL service: Serves structured queries over indexed data.
+GraphQL service: Serves structured queries over indexed data, routes supported historical lookups to Archival when configured, and forwards transaction execution and simulation to a full node.
 It follows the GraphQL specification and the supported schema is documented in the GraphQL API reference.

 -